 Employees have a right under law to have any question relating to a-possible conflict of interest confidentially reviewed and decided by the State Ethics Commission.
-Information regarding the filing of a conflict of interest request with the State Ethics Commission is available from the agency head or his or her designee or from the Commission directly.
+Information regarding the filing of a conflict of interest request with the State Ethics Commission is available from the agency head or their designee or from the Commission directly.